-Some attention has been pald in these columns to the fate of mobocrats.
+Some attention has been paid in these columns to the fate of mobocrats.
 It is an interesting subject even if regarded from a merely philosophical point of view.
 The human body is the tabernacle in which dwells a personality.
-If this occupant of the habitation admits the spirits of hatred that rule the infernal regions and from which all acts of persecution are inspired, It is but reasonable to expect that the effects will be visible in the body, just as much as are the effects of overindulgence in alcohol, or opium.
+If this occupant of the habitation admits the spirits of hatred that rule the infernal regions and from which all acts of persecution are inspired, it is but reasonable to expect that the effects will be visible in the body, just as much as are the effects of overindulgence in alcohol, or opium.
 Herod the Great is an illustration.
 After a life of crime, in which assasinations were but trifling incidents, he died a horrible death.
 And his life's work perished shortly after himself.
-Within a hundred years there was not a near relative of the great Herodian family left.
-And the Temple upon which he had spent so many years of labor and immense sums of money stood but a short hordes of Titus.
-The fate of Herod seems to have befallen many modern persecutors, especially those who were instrumental in the assassination of the Prophet Joseph and his brother, Hyrum, and other faithful Latter-day Saints.
+Within a hundred years there was not a near relative of the great Herodian family left, And the Temple upon which he had spent so many years of labor and immense sums of money stood but a short time before it was demolished by the hordes of Titus.
+The fate of Herod seems to have be fallen many modern persecutors, especially those who were instrumental in the assassination of the Prophet Joseph and his brother, Hyrum, and other faithful Latter-day Saints.
 We are again reminded of this fact in the subjoined letter to Elder Andrew Jenson, dated Colonia Dublan, Mexico, July 15.
-The writer, Martha Cox, refers to a previous article in the "News" on the subject, and says it reminded her of a fact that one of the Carthage mob, known by the name of Jack Reed, died a terrible death at St. Thomas, Nev., in the fall of 1880.
-She continues
+The writer, Martha Cox, refers to a previous article in the "News" on the subject, and says it reminded her of a fact that one of the Carthage mob. known by the name of Jack Reed, died a terrible death at St. Thomas, Nev., in the fall of 1880.
+She continues: number of the public we are not clamoring without reason against the existence of vice, for we realize the lamentable fact that even the best regulated community will have its problems to grample with.
+But when we notice that the very business center of the City is thickly dotted with saloons, and that the streets all around them are crowther with man that reek of tobacco smoke and whisky perfume, and who sometimes are not very choice in their and who sometimes are not very choice in their and who sometimes are not very choice in their and the street of the business did the street of the business did the street of the business did the street of the basines are not very choice in their and who sometimes are not very choice in their and who sometimes are not very choice in their and who sometimes are not very choice in their and the carted the tree the the form of the business did the tart did the tree the to the business did the tart did the tree the business did the the tree the to the business did the tree the to the business did the tort of the business did the tort of the business did the tree the to the business did the tree to the the business did the tort of the business did the tree the to the business did the tort of the form the tort of the business did the tort of the tort of the business did the tort of the tort of the business did the tort of the tort of the business did the tort of the tort of the tort of the business did the tort of "Learning that Mr. Reed had boastwe are told, no complicated processes